rach-id/Alfa-to-Solidity-translator-in-Cpp-using-Antlr4/README.md

 Project limitations are added to the 'Translator_Limitations.txt' file as soon as they occur.

-Most of the work, so far, is concentrated on the 'Listener.h' and 'Visitor.h' classes in the 'grammar/include' directories.
+Most of the work, so far, is concentrated on the 'Listener.h' classe in the 'grammar/include' directorie.

 The input file used during tests is "input.alfa" and the output solidity code is on "output.sol".